alkolhar/M_DRL/README.md

 NTB elective module for Deep Reinforcement Learning<br>
 To obtain the credits for the module Deep Reinforcement Learning, students are required to implement two small projects:
 - Miniproject 1: Classic Tabular Reinforcement Learning
-- Miniproject 2: Deep Reinforcement Learning
+- Miniproject 2: Deep Reinforcement Learning with ray

-> :warning:	This is an ongoing project.
-This page does not reflect the current state. :warning: <br>
-> To see the current status of the work, please visit my [GitHub DRL Repository](https://github.com/alkolhar/M_DRL/)

 ## Miniproject 1: Cliff Walking
 This is a standard un-discounted, episodic task, with start and goal states, and the usual actions causing